 Senda Berenson never aspired to become a pioneer of women’s sport, but she invented women’s basketball anyway.

 It’s Friday afternoon, March 1892, and the gymnasium in Northampton, Massachusetts, is packed to the rafters.
 Eighteen players take their positions, both teams wearing bloomers, the two sides distinguished not by uniforms but colored handkerchiefs tied around their arms.
 On either end of the court, a peach basket has been hung by ropes from the balcony and dangles some eight feet off the ground.
 A crowd of rapt spectators has gathered to watch the unique spectacle about to occur, but there is not a man among them.
 To warn off the curious, a note has been placed on the door.
-“Gentleman are not allowed in the gymnasium during basket ball games,” it says.
+“Gentlemen are not allowed in the gymnasium during basket ball games,” it says.
 The note is signed “S. Berenson.”

 The note’s writer stands at the center of the court, a soccer ball under her arm as she prepares for the opening tip-off in this contest between freshmen and sophomores.
 She is 24 and has recently become the temporary physical education director at Smith College, an elite liberal arts college.
 Physical education for women is a new idea, one some people find unladylike if not downright unnatural.
 “Until recent years,” Berenson wrote, “the so-called ideal woman was a small waisted, small footed, small brained damsel, who prided herself on her delicate health, who thought fainting interesting, and hysterics fascinating.”